 - On delivery day, immediately inspect the contents of any boxes exhibiting exterior damage.
 If packed items have been damaged, save the carton and packing material for the moving company claims adjuster.

 FIRST NIGHT AWAY

 - Create a “load last—unload first” carton for each family member.
-This enables everyone to separate essentials until the last minute and immediately make available those things they’ll want when arriving at your new home.
+This preparation step enables everyone to separate essentials until the last minute and immediately make available those things they’ll want when arriving at your new home.
 Children find this especially comforting once your out-of-state moving has concluded.